cataseven/Summary-Card/README.md

 Also you can OPTIONALLY: include only spesific entities of the domain<br>
 Also you can OPTIONALLY: exclude spesific entities from the domain<br>

+Card try to create card for all available domains.
+You can modify auto-prepared card!

 <br>
 <br>